Alfresco/alfresco-ansible-deployment/docs/generate-target-hosts.md

 Until we have a more convenient mechanism to create test machines i.e. Terraform or CloudFormation we can use `molecule`, a tool designed for testing Ansible playbooks.

-Molecule provides support for testing with multiple instances, operating systems and distributions, virtualization providers, test frameworks and testing scenarios.
+Molecule provides support for testing with multiple instances, operating systems and distributions, virtualisation providers, test frameworks and testing scenarios.
 It also provides a way to create and destroy AWS EC2 instances that can be used as target hosts, we use this as part of our internal testing pipeline.

 ## Prerequisites